Making a Difference

 Benefits of Giving

 Creating an endowment with a community foundation, and specifically, the Unity Foundation of La Porte County, benefits everyone involved, beginning with you!

 - Your contribution is never outdated.

-- The Foundation guarantees the endowment you establish today will be just as vital in the far future.
-We give equal attention to the first fund established in 1992 as to the one created yesterday.
+- Unity guarantees the endowment you establish today will be just as vital in the future.
+We give equal attention to the first fund established in 1992 and to the one created yesterday.

 - Unity’s proven investment management will increase the effectiveness of your gift.

 - You receive maximum tax benefits.
 Contributions qualify for maximum income, gift and estate tax deductions.
 The Unity Foundation of La Porte County is classified by the Internal Revenue Service as a public charity exempt from income taxes under section 501(c)(3).

 - You can remain actively involved in your endowment (donor-advised funds ONLY).

 - Unity offers you and others you choose (including succeeding generations) the ability to discuss and recommend grants from the endowment you establish.